ClickCease

 How Do I Calculate My Regular Rate of Pay?

-For bonuses, it depends on whether it is a flat sum amount (like an incentive bonus) or based on the goals met, such as production bonuses.
+For bonuses, it depends on whether it is a flat sum (like an incentive bonus) or based on goals met, such as production bonuses.
 For flat sum bonuses, you divide the bonus by the regular (not overtime) hours worked in the period for which the bonus was earned.
 This is the regular rate for the bonus.
 So, for each overtime hour, you are then owed 1.5 times this amount (or 2x for double-time hours).

 For things such as production bonuses that are not a flat sum, you divide the production bonus by the total hours worked in the bonus-earning period.
 This is the regular rate on the bonus, and overtime is paid at .5 times the regular rate or 1.0 times it if double time for each overtime/double time hour in the bonus-earning period.